 Who Are You People, Anyway?

 We’re also known at FBC as “ABY” (American Baptist Youth).
-We’re a fun group of 6th-12th grade pre-teens, teens, and caring adult leaders who enjoy games and hanging out together.
+We’re a fun group of 6th-12th graders and caring adult leaders who enjoy games and hanging out together.
 We’re a little rambunctious and crazy at times, but we’re also doing the important work of learning how to love God and our neighbors through study, prayer, worship, service, and fellowship.
 We’re trying to learn what it means to follow Christ in our lives in practical, everyday ways, and to open ourselves to the life-long process of having Christ change us for the better from the inside out.

 Okay, Take Me To Your Leader.

-Right now the youth group has a youth spiritual formation intern and 5 lay leaders who love our youth and want to see them grow in Christ.
+Right now the youth group has two youth spiritual formation interns and 5 lay leaders who love our youth and want to see them grow in Christ.
 We care about child safety: Everyone who works with children or youth at FBC must submit information for and pass a KBI background check.

 So, When Do You Meet?

 Youth Sunday school meets on Sunday mornings, normally at 9:30 in the youth room located upstairs at the east end of the gym (a.k.a.
 Roger Williams Room).
 (Summer hours may vary–please check the church calendar.)
 There’s a middle school group and a high school group.
 Sunday School is a great opportunity for youth to deepen their faith in Christ through study and discussion with friends and adult leaders.

-Youth group meets on Sunday evenings during the school year, beginning with games at 5:00 p.m.
-At 5:30 we have what we call “Chupper,” or “church supper,” a meal provided by parents.
+Youth group meets on Sunday evenings during the school year.
+We gather for prayer at 5:20, then at 5:30 we have what we call “Chupper,” or “church supper,” a meal provided by parents.
 (Parents sign up for one or more meals at the beginning of each semester.
 Sometimes families team up for this.)